Table of Contents

 Two-Stage Furnace Air Conditioner Thermostat Control Problem

-Red-Red, Blue-Com, Purple-y1, yellow-y2 those are the wires in the condenser.
+Red-Red, Blue-Com, Purple-y1, yellow-y2 are the wires in the condenser.

-the way the cables were connected are as followed.
+the way the cables were connected is as followed.

 R to R, blue to common, now Y1 was used as green cable and is connected to Y1, then Y2 is yellow cable and connected to y2 in the air handler.

 R to R, C to C, G to G, w1 to w1, w2 to w2, y1 to y1, and y2 to y2,

 Firstly, I feel this is not correct how is the two-stage going to kick in.

 Next, I feel cool stays in first-stage forever, and my heat throws too much air… I hope you can help me because no one can.

 Finally, I was wondering do I need jumpers in order for the two-stage to work… either for furnace or cooling?

 Two-Stage Furnace Air Conditioner Thermostat Control Problem | Response

 Thanks for contacting High Performance HVAC and asking this question!
 Some people have serious issues understanding the programming function of their thermostats.
 Here I will attempt to explain it in layman’s terms so hopefully, you will understand it.